rsautter/CyMorph/README.md

     smooth_degree: 0.2

 ## Extras
-### Optimization
+### Parametrization
-The file 'optimizeIndexes.py' is a wrap that in order to determine the optimal parametrization
+The file 'optimizeIndexes.py' is a framework for optimal parametrization, it works as a wrap to the pipeline.
+It measures the distribution distance/divergence between two known sets.
+It requires the data in folder 'Field/'

 ### Plot
 In folder 'histograms' is show an example of plotter